jmespath-community/jmespath.spec/.github/pull_request_template.md

 | **[SemVer](https://semver.org/spec/v2.0.0.html#summary)** | MAJOR\|MINOR\|PATCH
 | **[Discussion #](https://github.com/jmespath-community/jmespath.jep/discussions)** | [##](https://github.com/jmespath-community/jmespath.jep/discussions/##)

 *Please discuss the merit of the JEP in the linked discussion.
-PR discussion should be limited to proofing the content of the PR and the PR proposal inital comment*
+PR discussion should be limited to proofing the content of the PR and the PR proposal initial comment*

 ## Abstract